fluttercommunity/flutter_workmanager/README.md

 }
 ```

-Android tasks are identified using their `taskName`, whereas two default constants are provided for iOS background operations, depending on whether background fetch or BGTaskScheduler is used: `Workmanager.iOSBackgroundTask` & `Workmanager.iOSBackgroundProcessingTask`.
+Android tasks are identified using their `taskName`.
+iOS tasks are identitied using their `taskIdentifier`.

+However, there is an exception for iOS background fetch: `Workmanager.iOSBackgroundTask`, a constant for iOS background fetch task.

 ---